TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-migration-databasemigrationserviceissues.md

     ownershipId="AzureData_AzureDatabaseforMySQL"
 />

-# Commons issues with using Azure Database Migration Services
+# Common issues with using Azure Database Migration Services

 You can do online and offline migrations using Azure database migration services (DMS).
 Most users can resolve common issues by using the information below.